TwoBitCoders/jx/README.md

 - **Memory Safe**: Built in Go, ensuring fast and secure processing, even with large datasets.
 - **Cross-Platform**: Seamlessly runs on Linux, macOS, and Windows thanks to Go's portability.
 - **High Performance**: Comparable to jq, but with the safety and simplicity of Go and JavaScript.
+- **Single-binary install**: It's just a single binary, put it somewhere on your path, mark it executable and your good to go

 ## Why jx?

 **jx** is your ultimate tool for JSON manipulation.
 Whether you're working with APIs, logs, or configuration files, **jx** provides an intuitive, command-line experience without sacrificing performance or security.
 With the power of Go and the flexibility of JavaScript, it’s ideal for developers who want to avoid learning a new syntax while gaining the safety of a memory-safe language.

-Inspired by efficient tools like [ripgrep](https://github.com/BurntSushi/ripgrep), **jx** is designed to be fast and user-friendly, eliminating unnecessary complexity from your JSON processing workflows.
+**jx** is designed to be fast and user-friendly, eliminating unnecessary complexity from your JSON processing workflows.

 ### Key Advantages:
 - **No Learning Curve**: Use familiar JavaScript syntax—no need to learn jq's DSL.